zmdominguez/zmdominguez.github.io/_posts/2021-10-04-multi-module-lint.md

 ```
 Notice above that there is a new (as far as I can tell, only since AGP7) way of reporting issues -- [Incident](https://googlesamples.github.io/android-custom-lint-rules/api-guide.md.html#partialanalysis/incidents).
 There are other features of `Incident` that we currently don't need so I won't go over them here.
 For now only the basics would suffice.

 The entirety of this `Detector` as well as a project that uses it is available on [Github](https://github.com/zmdominguez/lint-rule-samples/blob/main/lint-checks/src/main/java/dev/zarah/lint/checks/DeprecatedColorInXmlDetector.kt).
 Our code is only as good as our tests, so in my next post I will talk about writing tests for multi-module setups.
+See you then! :wave:

 ---